Direct S3 Uploads vs Proxy Uploads: Performance Benchmarks & Implementation Guide

 2. EventBridge routes to an SQS dead-letter-protected queue.

-3. Lambda consumers download to /tmp, execute signature verification, and run virus scans.
+3. Lambda consumers fetch the object header bytes, execute signature verification, and run virus scans.

 4. Validated assets trigger DynamoDB indexing and mark the record as ready.